yannick2305/Non-Hermitian-Localisation/README.md

 When using the code in the repository, please cite the following reference:

 [1] De Bruijn, Y. and Hiltunen, E.O.
-(2025), *Complex Band Structure for tridiagonal $k$-Toeplitz operators and localisation transition in defected finite non-Hermitian systems*.
+(2025), *Complex Band Structure for tridiagonal k-Toeplitz operators and localisation transition in defected finite non-Hermitian systems*.